NEW: South Korea battles MERS with 3 deaths, 35 cases and 1,369 in quarantine

-The first case, concerning a man who returned to South Korea after traveling to Saudi Arabia, Qatar, the UAE and Bahrain, was reported on May 20.
+The first South Korean case, concerning a man who returned to the country after traveling to Saudi Arabia, Qatar, the UAE and Bahrain, was reported on May 20.
 The person had not been ill during his travels, according to the World Health Organization.

 More than 900 schools have shut to prevent the spread of the virus, according to South Korea’s education ministry.

-The extent of the outbreak in South Korea has taken many by surprise -- mainly because the virus has not been shown to spread easily between humans and the health care system in the country is considered to be sophisticated and modern.
+The extent of the outbreak has taken many by surprise – mainly because the virus has not been shown to spread easily between humans and the health care system in the country is considered to be sophisticated and modern.

 “Initial reaction for new infectious diseases like MERS is very important, but there were some insufficiency in the initial response, including the judgment on its contagiousness,” she said.